pensjonatus/flash-fiction/blog/intense-eyes.md

 ---
-title: 'Intense Eyes'
+title: Intense Eyes
 date: '2012-10-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 He entered and saw his wife's new secretary.
 Their eyes met, and he might have